 Bathroom scales work, but they are not perfect.
 Here is what you should know:

 Absolute accuracy is limited.
 A bathroom scale might read 62 lbs when the true weight is 60 or 64.
-The individual reading may be off by a couple of pounds.
 For meeting class minimum weight requirements, use a certified scale at the track.

 Linearity varies.
-Bathroom scales are calibrated for human body weight, roughly 100-250 lbs.
+Bathroom scales are calibrated for body weight (100-250 lbs).
 At the lower end of their range (40-60 lbs, where some kart corners fall), accuracy may decrease.
-This is another reason to use identical scales – the error should be consistent across all four, which preserves your ratios even if the absolute numbers are slightly off.
+This is another reason to use identical scales – the error is consistent across all four, preserving your ratios.

 Repeatability is not perfect.
-You may get slightly different numbers each time you scale, which is why averaging multiple readings is essential.
-Professional scales with strain gauge load cells are more repeatable, but even they benefit from multiple readings.
+You may get slightly different numbers each time, which is why averaging multiple readings is essential.

 They are not fast.
-Professional racing scales with a digital display unit show all four corners simultaneously and update in real time.
-With bathroom scales, you are reading four separate displays and writing numbers down.
+Professional scales show all four corners simultaneously.
+With bathroom scales, you are reading four separate displays.
 It takes longer, and the driver has to sit still through the whole process.

 None of these limitations should stop you.
 The difference between knowing your weight distribution within a couple of percentage points and not knowing it at all is enormous.
 Bathroom scales will clearly show you whether your front/rear split is 41/59 or 44/56.
 They will show you if your left/right balance is two points off.
 They will show you whether that seat move shifted weight to the front.
 And that information is what drives better setup decisions.